York City Kit

 The biggest change during this era was the introduction of shirt sponsorship, first allowed by The Football Association in 1977.
 Kettering Town were the first club to wear a sponsor’s name on their shirt.

 In February 1984, City signed their first shirt sponsorship deal.
 It was with Cameron's Brewery who were to be closely associated with City for several years around the time.
 Chosen for BBC Match Of The Day coverage in a Division 4 table topping game at Blackpool, the sponsored shirt made its bow, emblazoned with "Hansa", a popular Cameron’s lager, on the light blue change shirt.
 The logo appeared on the shirts for the rest of that record breaking season.
-An extended deal with Camerons saw “Camerons” appear on the shirt from the start of the 1984/5 season before changing to "Hansa" in mid season.
+An extended deal with Camerons saw “Camerons” appear on the shirt from the start of the 1984/5 season before changing back to "Hansa" in December 1984.
 The association ending, at the end of the 1989/90 season, when Cameron's commercial director, Henry Brittain, formerly a long serving and prominent former amateur footballer with Rowntrees' (and City's reserve side) left the company in early 1990.

 The 1985 "Arsenal" shirt featured white sleeves and a white flash across the upper body.

-Recent years have seen continual changes in kit design as shirts became a fashion item and money maker for clubs.
+1990 - To Date Recent years have seen continual changes in kit design as shirts became a fashion item and money maker for clubs.
 Socks changed frequently and the shirt design changed even more frequently.

 From his time working for City, James Richardson recalls a particular red Portakabin shirt, “I had nightmares about the square dot above the ‘I’.
 The standard font is square, but Portakabin changed it to a circle.
 Can’t remember exactly which kit it was, but we had hundreds delivered printed incorrectly and had a sticker placed (ironed on) over to correct it, which is why if you have one, the dot is too big.
 Anyway, to cut a long story short, the dot should be circular”.